NetOpWibby/DSGN/_posts/2011-08-23-prelude-of-the-chambered.md

 category: post
 ---

-This game was built in 48 hours (as is required by the game-making marathon, “Ludum Dare”).
+This game was built in 48 hours (as is required by the game-making marathon, &ldquo;Ludum Dare&rdquo;).

 I got stuck on a few parts, and died.
-That is where I ended my playtime (around 23 minutes…apparently, the game is beatable between 20 and 30 minutes).
+That is where I ended my playtime (around 23 minutes&hellip;apparently, the game is beatable between 20 and 30 minutes).
 The only problem is, you have to start the game over when you die.

 Prelude of the Chambered reminds me a lot of Wolfenstein, and is even creepier at times.

 Java is required to play this game, as it is browser-based.
 What a marvelous time-waster.
-You’ll look productive while playing this, I know I did.
+You&rsquo;ll look productive while playing this, I know I did.

 <a href="http://s3.amazonaws.com/ld48/index.html" class="attribution">Prelude of the Chambered</a>